welkinhealth/slate/source/integration_tools.html.md

 Currently you can only configure one webhook per environment.
 This limits how many services can receive data from Welkin via webhook.

+## Webhooks must used valid credential

+You can only select valid credentials for securing Webhooks.
+If you try to invalidate credentials you must first remove them from use with Webhooks.

 # Credential procedures

 In the event that you believe one of your access Credentials has been compromised the following procedure should be followed to rotate your Credentials.

 A credential could be compromised in the following ways including but not limited to:

 * a outside entity gaining access to your credential storage system
 * a credential is shared via an insecure channel
 * an employee past or present had access to a credential that they should not have

 To rotate credentials follow these steps:

 1. On the Credentials page generate a new Credential (client secret) for the effected Client.
-2) Begin using this new Credential for sending requests to Welkin
+2. Begin using this new Credential for sending requests to Welkin
-3) Add this new Credential to the set of possible keys that are valid for verifying the signature on our Webhook notifications
+3. Add this new Credential to the set of possible keys that are valid for verifying the signature on our Webhook notifications
-4) On the Credentials page invalidate your old credentials thus ceasing access to Welkin data for the old Credential
+4. On the Credentials page invalidate your old credentials thus ceasing access to Welkin data for the old Credential
-5) On the Webhooks page update the keys used for signing our Webhook notifications
+5. On the Webhooks page update the keys used for signing our Webhook notifications
-6) Remove the old credentials from validating the signature of the Webhooks
+6. Remove the old credentials from validating the signature of the Webhooks
-7) Rotation process is complete
+7. Rotation process is complete